7 Best Eco-Friendly Wrapping Paper & Gift Wrap Alternatives

 Price Range: $

-Beeswax Food Wraps are a neat solution for any food-related gift such as cookies, cakes, or candy.
+Beeswax Food Wraps are an excellent eco-friendly alternative to traditional foil.
+They're suitable for any food-related gift, such as cookies, cakes, or candy.

-Bee's Wraps come in 3 different sizes and have multiple uses, such as bowl covers, sandwich wraps, or cheese wraps.
+The Bee's Wraps range comes in 3 different sizes and has multiple uses, such as bowl covers, sandwich wraps, or cheese wraps.

 They're easy to clean and very durable.
 This is another great example of how the wrapping paper can actually become part of the gift.